 Can I subpoena someone on my own, as a self-represented litigant?

 No. Unless you are an attorney or officer of the court, you cannot subpoena someone on your own.
 You will need the court’s permission.
 If an attorney does not represent you, you must request that the court or court clerk issue the subpoena.

 Where can I find a subpoena form?

 First, check the district or county clerk’s website in the Texas county where your case is pending.
 Many counties will have their own forms online.
-You can find a list of all Texas County websites here.
+You can find your county on the Texas Association of Counties' Texas County Websites list.

 Look for the terms “subpoena request form,” “application for subpoena,” or “request for issuance of subpoena.”

 Some counties may have a general request form where a subpoena is one of several actions you can request, while others may have a specific application or request for issuance of a subpoena.
 You will need to fill out and sign the document and then follow the procedure the county requires for submitting a subpoena request.

 Call the clerk’s office where your case is pending for more specific instructions.
 Keep in mind that the clerks are not attorneys and cannot give you legal advice.
 Read What Court Clerks and Personnel Can and Cannot Do.

 If you do not find a form and your case is in a justice of the peace court, a subpoena request form, as well as subpoena and subpoena duces tecum forms, can be found on the Texas Justice Court Training Center website.
 Look in the "civil procedure forms" section for trial, judgment, and appeals.

 The following large counties have forms for subpoenas in civil cases: